PeeHaa/php-net-tutorial/topics/05-basic-commands-and-operations.md

     <?php
     $userAge = 28;

-    echo 'Your current age is: $userAge'; // this wil print: Your current age is: $userAge echo "Your current age is: $userAge"; // this wil print: Your current age is: 28
+    echo 'Your current age is: $userAge'; // prints: Your current age is: $userAge echo "Your current age is: $userAge"; // prints: Your current age is: 28

 As you can see in the first `echo` line it is printed "as is".
 The reason we have used string concatenation (the dot notation) instead of a double quoted string in our previous example is because PHP doesn't parse the calculation, but only the variable.
 So if we would have done: